OWASP/www-staff/projects/201912-Blackhat-London.md

 * [Conference call minutes from 10/9/2019](https://drive.google.com/open?id=1KukrG-jbV3PErZrK4WfUzwOORa7quZ05nefgM3i_-dM)
 * [BlackHat London 2019 website](https://www.blackhat.com/eu-19/)
 * December 2-5, 2019  Briefing on Dec 4 & 5
-* Briefing & Business Hall Hours:  Wednesday, December 4, 10:30 AM - 7:00 PM | Business Hall Reception, 5:30 PM - 7:00 PM
+* Briefing & Business Hall Hours:
+* Wednesday, December 4, 10:30 AM - 7:00 PM | Business Hall Reception, 5:30 PM - 7:00 PM
 * Thursday, December 5: 10:00 AM - 4:00 PM
+* Wednesday, December 4 - 3:25 PM - 4:15 PM WIA Community Session "Share insights they have gained at different stages of their careers   that could help other women grow their our own careers and maximize the contribution of women in the field."
+* Wednesday, December 4 - 4:30 PM - 5:30 PM Women in Security Mixer

 ## Milestones

-* [ ] In an unordered list (billeted) list major milestones in chronological order
-* [ ] Use the syntax of 2019-01-19, Milestone name, [Name of Owner]
-* [x] When milestones are completed, mark them with an "x"
+* [x} 2019-10-20 Andra Leader with Lauren host WIA Community Session at BlackHat [Andra confirmed]
+* [x] 2019-10-28 Volunteer sent out [Lisa]
+* [ ] 2019-11-15 Register volunteers and schedule[Lisa]
+* [ ] 2019-11-18 Finalize SWAG and handouts with Mike and order[Mike & Lisa]
 * [ ] A milestone isn't everyone’s to-do list, it is the high level tasks of the project
 * [ ] If you have more than 20 milestones, you’re being too granular
 * [ ] 2020-01-01, New Year's Eve Holiday, [All]